intel/Edge-optimized-models/MobileNet 5-Class detection/README.md

 * (x_min, y_min): normalized co-ordinates of the top-left of the box
 * (x_max, y_max): normalized co-ordinates of the bottom-right of the box

+ ## SDK support
+ This model is supported by [Intel&reg; OpenVINO&trade; Toolkit ](https://software.seek.intel.com/openvino-toolkit) for deployment on Intel hardware platforms.
+Refer to Intel&reg; OpenVINO&trade; Toolkit documentation for usage details.

 ## References & Citations:
 * [1] Howard, Andrew G. and Zhu, Menglong and Chen, Bo and Kalenichenko, Dmitry and Wang, Weijun and Weyand, Tobias and Andreetto, Marco and Adam, Hartwig, MobileNets: Efficient Convolutional Neural Networks for Mobile Vision Applications,  	arXiv:1704.04861, 2017